DEAR BOARD OF DIRECTORS:

 - Encourage members who believe that they have been a victim of the phishing scam to follow the recommendations published in the brochure, You Can Fight Identity Theft, outlining steps members should take to reduce the risk of identity theft.

-A “camera-ready” version of the brochure is available on the NCUA Website at (opens new window) for downloading and copying.
+(opens new window) for downloading and copying.
 For credit unions that do not have access to the Internet, limited copies of the brochure can be obtained directly by contacting:

 National Credit Union Administration